mgaIIi/DF_UNIGE/Obsidian_reports/Network Forensics Report - Milo Galli.md

 ### Accessing the backend server
 #### 2024-05-12 10:28:05 UTC

-Using these credentials the attacker invoked a shell on the server, installed mysql-client and accessed the Joomla database changing the password for the admin account to one of his choice:
+Using Claudio's credentials the attacker invoked a shell on the server, installed **mysql-client** and accessed the Joomla database using the credentials obtained through the public json file.
+Doing so he changed the password for an admin account to one of his choice:

 ```bash
 claudio.volume@client:/$ mysql -u joomla --password=secret4joomla -h 10.0.100.100 joomladb -e "Update pnv1x_users SET password = 'd2064d358136996bd22421584a7cb33e:trd7TvKHx6dMeoMmBVxYmg0vuXEA4199' WHERE name='admin';"
 ```

 ### Modifying the index page
 #### 2024-05-12 10:28:52 UTC

 The attacker downloaded some index page templates and from them he forged a new one where the value of a parameter called *random* can be sent in a GET request to the index page.
-If the value of the random parameter is some valid command, once decoded from base 64, is executed on the server using the *system* command.
+If the value of the *random* parameter is some valid command once decoded from base 64, it's executed on the server using the *system* command.

 ```php
 [ content of the index page ]